inverse/personal-site/_posts/2020-12-21-replacing-our-nas.md

 A couple of months ago our old single drive [WD My Cloud Home][0] NAS died.
 The HDD failed and even shucking the device and trying to connect with a SATA adaptor failed to read the drive.
 Thankfully nothing important was lost as that was all backed up off site.

 This lead to to searching for a replacement device which had more redundancy built into avoid such situations.
-I ultimately ended up purchasing a [Synology DS218][1] as it featured 2 drives and enough compute power to be future proof if I ever decided to self host some other applications along side.
+I ultimately ended up purchasing a [Synology DS218][1] as it featured 2 drives and enough compute power to be future proof if I ever decided to self-host some other services.

 ## Choosing the right drives